KemalYukselir/WHO-Life-Expectancy/README.md

 ## ✅ Key Highlights

-- ✅ **Robust EDA**: Addressed missing values, data types, and outliers; visualized trends by region and year.
+- ✅ **Robust EDA**: Addressed missing values, data types, and outliers - visualised trends by region and year.
 - ✅ **Ethical Feature Selection**: Isolated models using sensitive and non-sensitive predictors to explore model fairness.
 - ✅ **Data Engineering**: One-hot encoding, feature scaling with `RobustScaler`, and transformations like log scaling for skewed features.
 - ✅ **Multicollinearity Check**: Used **Variance Inflation Factor (VIF)** to identify and mitigate multicollinearity.